 Agricultural Economics Fellow and Agricultural Economics Trade Fellow Programs

-Farm Foundation is pleased to offer the opportunity for an outstanding early-career agricultural economist to join our team for one year as our first Agricultural Economics Fellow.
+Farm Foundation is pleased to offer the opportunity for outstanding early-to-mid career agricultural economists to join our team for one year.Agricultural Economics Fellow Nomination Form

-About the Fellowship
+About the Agricultural Economics Fellowship+–

-Expectations and Opportunities for the Agricultural Economics Fellow
+Expectations and Opportunities for the Agricultural Economics Fellow+–

 - Participate and engage in Farm Foundation programs or events (e.g., attend or participate in relevant conferences)

-- Produce several short written pieces (such as blog posts)
+- Produce several short written pieces, such as blog posts

 - Network and be mentored by staff in USDA’s Office of the Chief Economist, with at least six meetings anticipated